Tech Content

 How Much are FinOps Salaries?

-When it comes to FinOps salaries, businesses can expect to pay between $75-$300K for FinOps specialists, depending on their level of experience.
-If your cloud cost optimization projects are a priority, we recommend outsourcing cloud consulting services to help you address priority items, without having to hire a full-time FinOps engineer or team.
-Often, experienced DevOps engineers can also help with cost-optimization projects for the cloud.10
+If your cloud cost optimization projects are a priority, we recommend utilizing FinOps consulting services to help you quickly address priority items or check on cloud spend, without having to hire a full-time FinOps engineer or team.
+Often, experienced DevOps engineers can also help with cost-optimization projects for the cloud.

 How to Implement FinOps

 Beyond hiring a FinOps team, to establish a FinOps culture, the majority of companies say they try to create visibility and transparency to cloud costs, use cloud cost management reporting best practices, and bring cloud cost data into existing reporting.
-Beyond enhancing visibility within their company, businesses also can establish a FinOps culture through leadership buy-in, FinOps training, policies, and more.10

 FinOps in The Fintech Landscape: A Cloud-Driven Future

-Similarly, the Economist also reported a significant shift towards cloud computing in the banking sector, with over half of the survey respondents agreeing that banks will completely migrate to the public cloud, abandoning private data centers within the next five years.12
+Similarly, the Economist also reported a significant shift towards cloud computing in the banking sector, with over half of the survey respondents agreeing that banks will completely migrate to the public cloud, abandoning private data centers within the next five years.

 Looking Forward: The Next Frontier in FinOps